 One common issue I run into regularly when setting a site up is:

 Document type inheritance for document type with 'GuidePage' alias, cannot be updated.'

-If you run into an ‘alias, cannot be updated’ error and you’re using uSiteBuilder, then first, I’d recommend trying to undo any document type changes you may have made.
-If you really want to make the changes, sometimes it’s easier to start from a clean slate, as the project is fairly easy and quick, but on a long-standing project this might be more involved.
+If you run into an 'alias, cannot be updated' error and you're using uSiteBuilder, then first, I'd recommend trying to undo any document type changes you may have made.
+If you really want to make the changes, sometimes it's easier to start with a clean slate, as the project is fairly easy and quick, but on a long-standing project, this might be more involved.